luketjohnston/distance/readme.md

 doesn't mean that it can be learned easily with a function approximator, but it's encouraging at least.

-With this distance function learned, the goal pursuer can simply pick the action a that minimizes the predicted distance to the goal!
+With this distance function learned, the goal pursuer can simply pick the action *a* that minimizes the predicted distance to the goal!
-In practice I suspect things will be a little more complicated than this - if the action with minimum distance is picked every time, then it's possible that "mistakes" in the learned distance function will lead to the goal pursuer getting stuck in loops.
+In practice I suspect things will be a little more complicated than this - if the action with minimum distance is picked every time, then it's possible that mistakes in the learned distance function will lead to the goal pursuer getting stuck in loops.
 This problem could potentially be solved by having the goal pursuer randomly sample from actions according *D(s1,sk,a)* (so actions that lead to large distances would be less likely than those that lead to small distances).